Critical Audit Matters (CAMs): What You Need To Know

 What Is a Critical Audit Matter (CAM)?

-A CAM is defined as any matter arising from the audit of the financial statements that was communicated or required to be communicated to the audit committee and that:
+According to the PCAOB, a Critical Audit Matter (CAM)is defined as any matter arising from the audit of the financial statements that was communicated or required to be communicated to the audit committee and that:

 - Relates to accounts or disclosures that are material to the financial statements; and